|Nutritional Guidelines (per serving)|

 Reduce the heat to low, cover the pan, and simmer for 20 to 30 minutes, or until cabbage is tender.

-Freezer Instructions: Transfer the cooked cabbage and beef mixture to a lightly greased casserole or disposable aluminum baking dish.
+- To freeze, transfer the cooked cabbage and beef mixture to a lightly greased casserole or disposable aluminum baking dish.
 Cover the dish tightly with foil and freeze it for up to 3 months.
 Defrost it in the refrigerator overnight.
 Bake the covered casserole in a preheated 350 F oven for about 25 to 30 minutes, or until the casserole is hot and bubbling.